Skip to content

 Changes to Memory Limits on Login Nodes

-Memory limits were lowered on the logins due to resource contention to 8GB of memory, and 8 cores per user.
+Memory limits were lowered on the login nodes due to resource contention to 8GB of memory and 8 cores per user.
 This might result in error messages indicating abnormal process termination for user processes run on logins.

 Examples of the error messages people might see are: